top of page

 ![]() | ![]() | ![]() |

-We have all encountered one or the other mentioned circumstance
+We have all encountered one

-- they are simply part of life.
+or other of these situations – they are part of life.

 bottom of page